Grievance

 4. Informal procedure

-4.1 Grievances can often be resolved quickly and informally through discussion with managers and there is an expectation that every effort will be made to resolve matters informally.
-Employees are therefore expected to raise any concerns or issues informally with their immediate manager/head of section (the manager).
+4.1 Grievances can often be resolved quickly and informally through discussion with managers and there is an expectation that every effort will be made to resolve matters informally where appropriate.
+In such circumstances, employees are therefore expected to raise any concerns or issues informally with their immediate manager/head of section (the manager).

-4.2 Managers will discuss an employee's concerns in confidence with him/her, make discreet investigations, as appropriate, and attempt to address his/her concerns fairly and promptly.
+4.2 Managers will discuss an employee's concerns in confidence with them, make discreet investigations, as appropriate, and attempt to address their concerns fairly and promptly.

 4.3 It is the manager's responsibility to seek to resolve the grievance informally and to notify the individual of the outcome.
 This would normally take the form of a summary note of the discussion and its outcome.